Best in the US Tournament Rules

 • 14U and Up

-• Or age, your age is determined by the May 1st date of that year
+• Age is determined by the May 1st date of the current year.

 Bracket Tiebreakers:

-• In the event we do not have a 16 or 32 team bracket for single elimination, teams will play a first round pool with winners advancing + a certain number of losing teams (depending on event)
+• In the event we do not have a 16 or 32 team bracket for single elimination, teams will play a first-round pool with winners advancing, with the possibility of the Highest Ranked Loser advancing as well.
+The highest-rated loser is determined by the criteria below.

 Bats: